 Feeding and swallowing disorders (also known as dysphagia) include difficulty with any step of the feeding process.
-These disorders include developmentally atypical eating and drinking behaviors, such as not accepting age-appropriate liquids or foods, being unable to use age-appropriate feeding devices and utensils, or being unable to self-feed.
+These disorders include developmentally atypical eating and drinking behaviors, such as not accepting age-appropriate liquids or foods, being unable to use age-appropriate feeding devices and utensils or being unable to self-feed.

-If feeding therapy with an SLP is recommended, the focus on intervention may include the following:
+Feeding Therapy at Hope, the focus on intervention may include the following:

 - Making the muscles of the mouth stronger;